 Are you planning a trip to New Zealand?
 Or maybe you are already here and trying to decide which places to visit during your limited time?
 Our class is here to help you.
 We are already in New Zealand, studying English at Languages International.
 We have used our weekends and holidays to visit lots of great places in both the North Island and the South Island.
 Now we can share our experience with you.
-Below are the first of our recommendations for must-visit places in New Zealand (after you have visited Auckland and Christchurch, of course!)
+Below are the first of our recommendations for must-visit places in New Zealand (after you have visited Auckland, of course!)

 This is the first in a series of four posts about our New Zealand travel recommendations.
 Each post is written by three or four different members of our class so that you can get a range of opinions about the best places to visit in NZ.

 Here are the top recommendations from Alice, Alex and David…

 Rotorua is famous for its thermal areas, when you step into the town, the smell of rotten eggs will always be around you.
 The steaming hot springs and bubbling mud pools are really good for your skin.
 Rotorua is also a rich playground for adventure sports.
 There are lots of activities like skydiving, bungy jumping, skyline and some water sports.
 You can have a try at whatever you like.
 In the evening, go out for a walk, you will see the town when it is quiet and peaceful.
 Or you can go to a bar, have a drink and chat with friends.